apache/predictionio/docs/manual/engines/itemrank/index.md

 ]
 ```

-# Changing Algorithm and Its Parameters
+# Using Custom Actions

-By default, **Mahout Item Based Algorithm** (`"mahoutItemBased"`) is used.
-You can switch to another algorithm or modify parameters by modifying the file  `algorithms.json` with any of above algorithm's JSON parameters setting.
+By default, the built-in engines support the following actions: `"view"`, `"like"`, `"dislike"`, `"rate"` and `"conversion"`.
+To add your own custom actions, you need to modify the following params file:

-Please read [Selecting an Algorithm](/cookbook/choosingalgorithms.html) for tips on selecting the right algorithm and setting the parameters properly.
+* `datasource.json`: Add your custom action names into the parameters `actions` and `u2iActions`.

-> You may also [implement and add your own algorithm](/cookbook/addalgorithm.html) to the engine easily.
+* `preparator.json`: Define how to map your custom action names to a score in the parameters `actions`.
+Use value of `null` if your action has a `pio_rating` property.